-Grade: Throughout the semester you must accumulate your points from the quizzes, projects, hour exams, and the final exam against a grand total of no more than 625 points.
-The standard letter grade will be assigned to your course grade based on your point percentage against the grand total.
+Grade: Throughout the semester you must accumulate points from the quizzes, projects, hour exams, the final exam, and lab assignments against a grand total of about 650 points.
+The standard numerical-to-letter grade conversion will be used to determine your course grade.

-A Few Suggestions: Success in any mathematics course requires a tendency to perfectionism.
+A Few Suggestions: Success in any mathematics course requires a tendency for perfection.
 Every step of the way, strict attention to the smallest detail is absolutely necessary.
 If you can learn to acquire the trait of perfectionism for certain courses, you will succeed much more easily in mathematics.
-If you are good at learning mathematics you are probably also good at learning other subjects as well.
+Conversely, if you are good at learning mathematics you are probably also good at learning other subjects as well.

 It is important for you to work out the homework problems as much independently as possible.
 Try to reason through problems even though there are formulas or algorithms ready to use.
-This reasoning process is the essential part of the mathematical thought process.
+This reasoning process is an essential part of the mathematical thought process.
 You should also do your homework in a timely fashion.
 Like most math courses, the material is very cumulative and therefore is easy to get behind.
 Time can be your friend as much as your foe.

 Always read ahead.
 I will plan class activities assuming you have done the reading.
 As you read the text, concentrate on the general development first.
-Details of calculus and algebra are generally left to the reader; and eventually the reader should confirm all calculations.
-As a general rule, one should consider a pencil and scratch paper as essential equipment for reading mathematics.
+Since routine calculations are often left to the reader, you should work them out during subsequent in-depth explorations.
+In other words, you consider a pencil and scratch paper as essential equipment for reading mathematics.

-Should you have any questions, speak up in class, seek individual help from me.
+Should you have any questions, speak up in class, seek individual help from your recitation teaching assistant or myself.